 A phrase you will never see: Big bold summer squash flavor!
-Nope.
-Which is why I’ll take my warm weather squash raw, as in this Summer Squash Salad with Purple Basil Vinaigrette.
-Very thinly sliced, please, so I can appreciate the mild flavor and crunchy texture, ideally accented by a summery dressing, like the basil vinaigrette that tops this preparation.
-Throw in a few slices of good parmiggiano and I’m in heaven.
+Not gonna happen.
+Which is why I’ll take my warm weather squash raw, as in this Summer Squash Salad with Purple Basil, Shaved Parmesan and a Garlicky Lemon Vinaigrette.
+Very thinly sliced, please, so I can appreciate the mild flavor and crunchy texture, ideally accented by a summery dressing, like the garlicky lemon vinaigrette that tops this preparation.
+Throw in some shavings of Parmigiano Reggiano and I’m in heaven.
 And nobody even turned on the oven.

 So, break out your mandolines – the squashes are coming, and even the most dedicated knife ninja will tire of trying to slice a pound and a half of them.
 The nasturtiums on this salad are optional, although farmers’ markets now seem to include edible flowers as a matter of seasonal course.
-Zucchini blossoms, sliced diagonally contribute an ironic twist (Squash Salad – Two Ways), but I’d be more inclined to stuff them with a little goat cheese or tapenade, fry them, and then serve them on the side.
 Nasturtiums aren’t just a pretty face.
 They provide a peppery accent, as well as tarting up the presentation.

 *Comic Swiss skating duo from the early days of the Ice Capades.